semdial2026/semdial2026.github.io/_pages/index.md

 Semdial 2026 – LuffDial, the 30th [Workshop on the Semantics and Pragmatics of Dialogue](https://www.semdial.org) will take place in Loughborough, UK from September 2–4, 2026 at [Loughborough University](https://www.lboro.ac.uk/).

-## LuffDial – Theme McThemeFace
+## LuffDial – Themey McThemeFace

 Loughborough University's Discourse and Rhetoric Group was founded in 1987 with a specific focus on discourse analysis, conversation analysis, and discursive psychology.
 It has hosted loads of ding-dongs between language researchers of all kinds.

-The theme of SemDial 2026 – LuffDial is “Crisis Communication”.
+The theme of SemDial 2026 – LuffDial is “Themey McThemeFace”.

 <!--**Programme Booklet:** Get the [SemDial 2026 – LuffDial Conference Programme Booklet](assets/semdial2026-conference-programme-mobile.pdf) (pdf)!